southwick-associates/sadash/github_vignettes/dashboard-summaries.md

 # Summarizing for Dashboards & Data Dive

-The dashboard summary workflow essentially mirrors the [national/regional template](https://github.com/southwick-associates/dashboard-template).
+The dashboard summary workflow essentially mirrors the [dashboard-template](https://github.com/southwick-associates/dashboard-template) repository.
 It is more complex for a number of reasons:

 - Summarizing by County
 - Participation Rates